Lumad: Teduray

-The Teduray/Tiruray people live in the municipalities of Datu Blah T. Sinsuat, Upi, and South Upi in southwestern Maguindanao Province; and in Lebak municipality, northwestern Sultan Kudarat Province.
-They speak the Tiruray language, which is related to Bagobo, B'laan, and T'boli.
-Coastal Tirurays are mostly farmers, hunters, fishermen, and basket weavers; those living in the mountains engage in dry field agriculture, supplemented by hunting and the gathering of forest products.
-Tirurays are famous for their craftsmanship in weaving baskets with two-toned geometric designs.
+The Teduray people live in the municipalities of Datu Blah T. Sinsuat, Upi in Maguindanao del Norte, and South Upi in Maguindanao del Sur; and in Lebak municipality, northwestern Sultan Kudarat.
+They speak the Teduray language, which is related to Bagobo, B'laan, and T'boli.
+Coastal Tedurays are mostly farmers, hunters, fishermen, and basket weavers; those living in the mountains engage in dry field agriculture, supplemented by hunting and the gathering of forest products.
+Tedurays are famous for their craftsmanship in weaving baskets with two-toned geometric designs.
 While many have adopted the cultures of neighboring Muslims and Christians people, a high percentage of their population still believe and practice their indigenous customs and rituals.

 Tboli

 The Tboli are one of the indigenous peoples of South Mindanao.
 From the body of ethnographic and linguistic literature on Mindanao, they are variously known as Tboli, Teboli, Tau Bilil, Tau Bulul or Tagabilil.
-They term themselves Tboli.
+They self-identify as T'boli.
 Their whereabouts and identity are to some extent confused in the literature; some publications present the Teboli and the Tagabilil as distinct peoples; some locate the Tbolis to the vicinity of the Buluan Lake in the Cotabato Basin or in Agusan del Norte.
-The Tbolis, then, reside on the mountain slopes on either side of the upper Alah Valley and the coastal area of Maitum, Maasim, and Kiamba.
-In former times, the Tbolis also inhabited the upper Alah Valley floor.
+The T'boli, then, reside on the mountain slopes on either side of the upper Allah Valley and the coastal area of Maitum, Maasim, and Kiamba.
+In former times, the T'boli also inhabited the upper Allah Valley floor.

-Tigwahonon
+Tigwahanon

 The Tigwahonon are a subgroup of Manobo originally from the Tigwa River basin near San Fernando, Bukidnon.